-Until 1966, the Fair Labor Standards Act (FLSA) excluded all farmworkers from federal-level labor standards that applied to most other workers, prohibiting them from the vital protections of the National Labor Relations Act and from benefits like Social Security and unemployment insurance."
-This historic deprivation of basic human rights was because Southern Democrats refused to pass the critical reforms of the New Deal to lift the country out of the Depression unless sharecropping and domestic work - universally jobs held by Black people at the time - were excluded from labor protections.12
+Until 1966, the Fair Labor Standards Act (FLSA) excluded all farmworkers from federal-level labor standards that applied to most other workers, prohibiting them from the vital protections of the National Labor Relations Act and from benefits like Social Security and unemployment insurance.
+This historic deprivation of basic human rights was because Southern Democrats refused to pass the critical reforms of the New Deal to lift the country out of the Depression unless sharecropping and domestic work - universally jobs held by Black people at the time - were excluded from labor protections.
+The protections of the Depression unless sharecroper and domestic work - universally jobs held by Black people at the time - were excluded from labor protections.

-Now, the FLSA requires a minimum hourly wage for agricultural workers (though some employers still engage in wage theft), and requires employers to maintain payroll records.13 The Migrant and Seasonal Agricultural Worker Protection Act of 1983 also includes standards for housing and transportation for farmworkers.
-However, domestic and agricultural workers, and workers in general, continue to face human and employment rights abuses.14
+Now, the FLSA requires a minimum hourly wage for agricultural workers (though some employers still engage in wage theft), and requires employers to maintain payroll records.
+The Migrant and Seasonal Agricultural Worker Protection Act of 1983 also includes standards for housing and transportation for farmworkers.
+However, domestic and agricultural workers, and workers in general, continue to face human and employment rights abuses.
+14